cypress-io/cypress-migrator/README.md

-# CypressDx
+# CypressMigrator

-CypressDx is a monorepo for DX team shippable applications and libraries.
+CypressMigrator is a monorepo for DX team migration shippable applications and libraries.
 This project was generated using [Nx](https://nx.dev).

 ---